Top 13 Qualities of a Successful CTO

 9. Innovation out of Digital Disruption

-Education, financial management, and even healthcare are all undergoing digital disruption today.
+Education, financial management, and even healthcare is all undergoing digital disruption today.
 A disruption can create an unpleasant change moment for those forced to abandon their traditional ways of doing business.
 It might seem that disruption appears overnight, but it doesn’t.

 Technological advances and competition often influence disruption.
 A consumer-centric offering such as PillPack by Amazon Pharmacy is disrupting healthcare by offering retail-like health and wellness services tailored to meeting and exceeding the expectations of today’s healthcare consumers.